Why build it?

 - Streaming — data is transmitted at the initiative of the sender since a receiver requested for the stream.
 Streaming requires direct communication protocols underneath, real-time implied.

 Those patterns can be implemented using a variety of protocols, for example:

 - RPC using HTTP REST, TCP-sockets, DCOM, gRPC or a message bus with AMQP (like RabbitMQ).

-- Asynchronous messaging is what message bus is perfect for.
+- Asynchronous messaging is what a message bus is perfect for.

-- Best choise for streaming is gRPC (which is HTTP/2 application) in case of reliable delivery (lost packets have to be retransmitted) or RTP (Real-Time Protocol) over UTP for video / voice (retransmission is meaningless there).
+- Best choise for the streaming is gRPC (which is HTTP/2 application) for reliable delivery (lost packets are retransmitted) or RTP (Real-Time Protocol) over UTP for video / voice (retransmission is meaningless).

 This is not the comprehensive list of the implementation options, only most reasonable of them for today.